ADirin/Sep1_Imp_2025/Week4/introduction_to_maven.md

 - version: The version of the dependency.
 - scope: The scope of the dependency (e.g., compile, test).

-3. Plugins
+### 3. Plugins
-Plugins extend Maven's functionality.
+**Plugins** extend Maven's functionality.
 They perform specific tasks such as compiling code, running tests, packaging applications, etc.

 Configuring Plugins: